Council to Discuss Contract for Gulf Pines Bypass to Canal Road

 Gulf Shores City Hall

-Gulf Shores, Ala. – (OBA) – Another project using Restore Act funding is on the table in Gulf Shores.
+Gulf Shores, Ala. – (OBA) – Another project using Restore Act funding is on the table at the Gulf Shores.
 The city council is set to consider a contract with Thompson Engineering for an Alabama Department of Transportation traffic capacity project.
 This original contract will cover the permitting and environmental studies for improvements between Canal Road and East Second Street.
 Or, the Gulf Pines neighborhood bypass in the wake of the building of the pedestrian bridge over the Intracoastal Waterway.

 The council will discuss the proposal at a work session on Oct.
 20 in council chambers at city hall.
 See related story: Gulf Shores Plans $21.7M in Road Projects with Restore Funds